t-d-k/LibreCrypt/docs/Linux_volumes.md

 i.e. This is the same as Cryptoloop uses for its RIPEMD-160 hashing, but is extended to produce a key of arbitrary length, by adding multiple "A" characters to the password and hashing, until a key of the required length is obtained.

-FreeOTFE supports this form of key processing, which can be invoked by selecting the option "Hash with "A"s, if hash output is too short" on the Linux mount dialog.
+DoxBox supports this form of key processing, which can be invoked by selecting the option "Hash with "A"s, if hash output is too short" on the Linux mount dialog.